BasilTschopp/docuware-migration-upload-script/README.md

 ## Purpose
-Write file paths and index data for documents from a SQL query with mapping to a staging table, then upload the documents with their index data via REST API.
+Write file paths and index data for documents from a SQL query, map them to a staging table, and then upload the documents with their index data via REST API to the DocuWare Document Management System.

 ## Required libraries
 npm install dotenv pg sqlite3 axios form-data tough-cookie axios-cookiejar-support